Okpainmo/my-nodejs-adventures/my-adventure-notes.md

 > 200 is the success message code for DELETE REQUESTS.
 > 404 is the error/not successful message code for DELETE REQUESTS.

+> 500 is error code for general server error.

 ### Using Postman to construct a post request

 1. select post and add your route